Bicycle Touring Great Britain: Cycling To John O’Groats | Travelsonabike2

 This was to be a sort of continuation of his last tour in July, his Southwest England ride.
 There, after reaching Land’s End, Garry headed north towards John O’Groats.
-Even though he knew he had no chance of making it that far!
-So now Garry was going to complete his Land’s End to John O’Groats ride!
+Even though he knew he had no chance of making it that far.
+So now Garry was going to complete his Land’s End to John O’Groats ride.

 Rather than go all the way back to Land’s End, Garry decided to start the tour from his home in Bognor Regis.
 So, in early September, Garry set off for Scotland.
-And in less than two weeks, he arrived in John O’Groats!
-Which to be honest, was a bit of an anti-climax, there was nothing there!
-Just a hotel, campsite, visitor centre and the iconic John O’Groats signpost!
-It probably didn’t help that the last few miles had been in the rain!
+And in less than two weeks, he arrived in John O’Groats.
+Which, to be honest, was a bit of an anti-climax; there was nothing there!
+Just a hotel, campsite, visitor centre and the iconic John O’Groats signpost.
+It probably didn’t help that the last few miles had been in the rain.
 But Garry had enjoyed the ride up through Scotland; it was very picturesque.

 After his disappointment with John O’Groats, Garry checked into the hotel rather than the campsite, any excuse!

 After a good night in the hotel, talking to other cyclists, who were also a bit disappointed with John O’Groats, it was time to head home.
-Garry hadn’t thought this far ahead!
+Garry hadn’t thought this far ahead.
 But after talking to other cyclists, he found out there was a train station 20 miles away in Thurso.
 And after a couple of changes, Garry found himself in Edinburgh, where he boarded the Caledonian Sleeper to London.

 Garry arrived in London in the early hours of the following morning.
-And after a short ride across London from Euston to Victoria, Garry boarded his last train.
+And after a short bike ride across London from Euston to Victoria, Garry boarded his last train.
 And walked through his front door at around 9.30 am.

 An enjoyable tour despite the disappointment of John O’Groats with 777 miles cycled.